rahmatnazali/colonite/README.md

 # Colonite

 Meet Coly: a one-eyed cutie that like to wander endlessly.
-Together with each other, they form a colony: a Colies!
+Together, they form a colony: a Colies!

 Colies didn't like outsiders.
 With limited resource to spawn them, find the best spawning strategy to beat all the outsiders.